logux/docs/1-architecture/2-practice.md

 ## Offline

-Logux clients send pings messages to Web Socket to detect loosing Internet and show *“you are offline”* warning.
+Logux clients send pings messages to WebSocket to detect loosing Internet and show *“you are offline”* warning.

 Offline is a normal mode for Logux.
 The user can work with data and create an action to change the data.
 Unsent action be kept in the log and user will see *“changes were not saved yet”* warning.